medengineer/grid-viewer/README.md

 First, follow the instructions on [this page](https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html) to build the Open Ephys GUI.

 **Important:** This plugin is intended for use with the pre-release core application, version 0.6.0.
-The GUI should be compiled from the [`development-juce6`](https://github.com/open-ephys/plugin-gui/tree/development-juce6), rather than the `master` branch.
+The GUI should be compiled from the [`development-juce6`](https://github.com/open-ephys/plugin-gui/tree/development-juce6) branch, rather than the `master` branch.

 Then, clone this repository into a directory at the same level as the `plugin-GUI`, e.g.: